balaji1974/kafkaconnect/README.md

 Next I unzipped it and moved it to a folder called connect-plugin inside my kafka installation folder.
 So the unzipped folder resided inside the below directory in my case.
 /Users/balaji/kafka_2.13-3.0.0/connect-plugin/confluentinc-kafka-connect-jdbc-10.2.3

+Also make sure to copy the MySQL connection driver to the lib directory of the above folder.
+In my case the driver was mysql-connector-java-8.0.26.jar

 Create the Kafka connect config: